koel/docs/src/README.md

 ## Introduction

-[**Koel**](https://koel.phanan.net) (also styled as **koel**, with a lowercase k) is a simple web-based personal audio streaming service written in [Vue](https://vuejs.org/) at the client side and [Laravel](https://laravel.com/) on the server side.
+[**Koel**](https://koel.phanan.net) (also styled as **koel**, with a lowercase k) is a web-based personal audio streaming service written in [Vue](https://vuejs.org/) at the client side and [Laravel](https://laravel.com/) on the server side.
 Targeting web developers, Koel embraces some of the more modern web technologies – flexbox, audio and drag-and-drop API to name a few – to do its job.

 ## Requirements